 Betting on the Preakness Stakes is similar to betting on any horse race.
 It’s easy to do and starts with an understanding of the following basic bets:

 - Win: Bet on a horse to win the Preakness.
 Get paid at odds set once all betting is complete if that horse wins.
 For example, War of Will won the 2019 Preakness Stakes and paid 6.10:1.
 The horse started the day at 4:1.

 - Place: Bet on a horse to win or finish second in the Preakness.
 Get paid at odds set once all betting is complete if that horse wins or finishes second.

-- Show: Bet on a horse to win, or finish second or third, in the Preakness.
+- Show: Bet on a horse to win or finish second or third in the Preakness.
 Get paid at odds set once all betting is complete if that horse finishes first, second, or third.

 - Superfecta: Bet on four horses to finish first, second, third and fourth in that order in the Preakness.
 A big payday awaits if you pick the top four horses in exact order.
-The $1 superfecta paid $51,924 at the 2019 Preakness Stakes.
+For example, the $1 superfecta paid $51,924 at the 2019 Preakness Stakes.
 Superfectas can be boxed, allowing you to bet on all the different finishing-order combinations of the four horses.
 However, the many different combinations make boxing a superfecta expensive.

 Exactas, trifectas, and superfectas can also be wheeled.
 The process of wheeling a bet involves fixing the finishing position of certain horses and combining it with more horses to make multiple betting combinations.

 You “key” certain horses you like in the top one, two, or three, and mix in more possibilities in other finishing positions.

 The Preakness Stakes field is limited to 14 three-year-old thoroughbreds and almost always includes the winner of the Kentucky Derby.
 Much of the Kentucky Derby field also enters the race, but the Preakness also attracts horses without Triple Crown hopes.